 But even low-maintenance plants need care

-Michael Perry is running a campaign to encourage people to speak up for neglected house plants drooping in shops, offices and restaurants.
+Michael has campaigned to encourage people to speak up for neglected house plants drooping in shops, offices and restaurants.

 The problem is that plants outside are partly looked after by the weather.
 Even if you neglect them, they will get some sun and rain.
 Inside, you’re completely in charge of how much light and water they get.

 There are care instructions on labels.
 But labels get lost (unless you are very meticulous).
 You can google plant care for various plants or buy a book, such as How Not To Kill Your Houseplant

 And if, like me, your introduction (or re-introduction) to house plants is getting an orchid, there’s a video here on how to look after orchids.
 It will bloom for years if you do.

 I bought a String of Hearts plant, two spider plants and some cyclamen from Lotty’s Flowers.
 And I think the mantelpiece looks much better.
 What do you think?

 Of course, the next step was finding the right pot or planter to put them in.
 Read about inspiring indoor pot and planter ideas here.

 If you fancy getting the 1970s look in your house, then you may be interested in this video on how to shop in flea markets and charity shops.
 The 70s vibe is definitely big in pre-loved, vintage and flea market at the moment!

 And do join us.
 See here for a free weekly email with tips, ideas and inspiration for your garden here.